Resources: Legal Resources

 |

-Innocence Project (national) The Innocence Project works to exonerate the wrongly convicted through DNA testing and reforms to the criminal justice system to prevent future injustices.
-They accept only cases in which DNA testing can prove innocence.
-Write to request intake form.
-Accepts applications nationwide EXCEPT from AZ, CA, IL, MI, OH, WI or PR. |
+Innocence Project (national) The Innocence Project works to free innocent people and reform the criminal legal system to prevent future injustices.
+The organization accepts cases where testing of biological evidence and/or scientific advances can exonerate a wrongfully convicted person.
+Write to request an intake form.
+Accepts applications nationwide EXCEPT from AZ, CA, IL, MI, OH, WA or PR. |

 Legal Resources, Innocence Projects |